 The most popular page-builders such as Elementor, Beaver Builder, or Divi, offer extensive functionalities.
 You can build some WordPress websites with nothing more than a modern page builder if you really wanted to.
 Page builders are easy to use and can save you a lot of time in building a website without having to know how to code.

-Note: the links provided in this post are likely affiliate links.
+Note: the links provided in this post may contain affiliate links.
 If you decide to make a purchase, we may receive an affiliate fee.
-The amount we receive does not affect the price you pay but it does help us to provide you with content like this.

 Page builders vs the default WordPress block editor